TK's Reviews

 Taste

 Gorgeous pub and the pint is an absolute pleasure.
 Unbranded glass but cared for.
 Dry.
 Poured properly.
 Amazing stick.
 Lovely cake head with caramel.
-Lovely finish.
+Sweet finish.
 Slightly too cold but close.
 Everything class.
 Right up there with Rising Sun.

 4.2